altenhofen/aor/README.md

 # altenhofen's own repository

-Personal Arch Linux repository containing packages maintained by Augusto Altenhofen.
+Personal Arch Linux repository containing packages for my personal use.

+Maintained by Augusto Altenhofen.

 ## Enable the repository